 You want to feel good about yourself standing up there in the spotlight.
 Preparing for a TED talk also means spending time on how you look and feel.
 I am not big on manicures but I lashed out and got my nails done (bright red for the toes, French polish for my fingers as I didn’t want them to distract the audience) and I had my hair cut and colored.
 I did have a scary (and in hindsight funny) last-minute mishap with my dress, you can read about it here.
 My advice is: try your dress a few days before and pay attention to your bra, ladies!

 I got a good night’s sleep, I went for a swim and a walk and I kept myself well hydrated all day.
-An hour or so before the talk, I made sure I stopped sculling liters of water so that I wouldn’t feel the urge to pee once I was on stage.
+An hour or so before the talk, I stopped sculling liters of water so that I wouldn’t feel the urge to pee once I was on stage.

 7. How to prepare for a TED talk: stay calm

 Easier said than done!
 I had to give my TED talk in less than ideal circumstances.
-Apart from having only just under four weeks to get stage-ready, we had a bright white light shine into our faces (to balance the red light from up top) which made it impossible to see the audience, let alone connect with the audience.
+Apart from having only just under four weeks to get stage-ready, we had a bright white light shining into our faces (to balance the red light from up top) which made it impossible to see the audience, let alone connect with the audience.
 I literally had no idea how many people I was talking to.
 I couldn’t see anything.
 I was also the last speaker, which didn’t help with anxiety levels.

 How I kept calm and focused before giving my TED talk: